Values, Habits, and Actions

 When you recognize your core values, you will benefit as you investigate the degree to which your life reflects those qualities.
 This investigation can cause “aha” experiences as you make further associations between your core self and the ways in which your life is and is not an outflow of your core values.
 This can likewise uncover the gaps between your real life and the perfect life you have imagined.

 The exercises in the next section are designed to take some time, and will be a process that will give you clarity about your life and your core values.
 Values are foundational as anchors in our lives, the nonnegotiable attributes that reflect our identity.

 Values Exercise #1

-Prior to starting this exercise, read through the following list and circle the words and expressions that best show your values.
+Prior to starting this exercise, read through, and then copy, the following list.
+Select the words and expressions that best show your values.
 In the event that you have values that are not on the list, include them.
-Circle somewhere between twelve and fifteen words; these are the values that best describe you.
-After you have chosen the words that correspond to your core values, write a sentence or two about how each of these describes who you are, or where you are headed.
+Choose somewhere between twelve and fifteen words; these are the values that best describe you.
+After you have all the words that correspond to your core values, write a sentence or two about how each of these describes who you are, or where you are headed.